Jean-Dum/EDS_project_Alarm_Part/README.md

 The fact of working two groups together makes the communication between terminals harder but we dont expect any other big problem in our terminal.

+The main limitation was that there few informations about Rust (and especially about the stm32L0) on internet, doing our researchs to resolve our problems was really difficult.

 ## Design and Electronic